piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - Helping to recruit Startups for each program
 - Helping to recruit additional Mentors for the Accelerator
 - Assisting in the selection process
+- Bringing an outside perspective to the Founders
-- Providing objective feedback to the Accelerator about both the startups and the accelerator, itself
+- Providing objective feedback to the Accelerator about both the startups and the Accelerator, itself

 **Value to the mentor**